superxuang/amta-net/README.md

 ## Citation

-Please cite our paper if it is useful for your research:
+Please cite our paper if it is helpful to your research:

     @inproceedings{Xu2020PBSeg,
       title = {Asymmetrical Multi-Task Attention U-Net for the Segmentation of Prostate Bed in CT Image},